csdambros/Atlantic_Forest_Mammals/All_analysis_simplified.md

   The model proposed by Economo and Keitt (2008) is probabilistic and does not require the simulation of each individual in the metacommunity, being less computationally intensive.
-This model allowed us to investigate thoroughly the parameter space of m and v to find the best explanatory model for the observed data.
+This model allowed us to investigate thoroughly the parameter space of m and v to find the best explanatory model to the observed data.
 However, because the model is based on probabilities, it does not allow one to calculate statistics based on the raw data (eg. the Jaccard similarity index).
-Because not all original studies recorded species abundances, we compared the Morisita-Horn from the neutral model and the Jaccard indexis from the data for optimization.
-These indexes are usulally highly correlated and we believe this procedure did not have profound effects on the analysis (CITATION - CHAO?).
+Because not all original studies recorded species abundances, we compared the Morisita-Horn similarity matrix from the neutral model with the observed Jaccard similarity for optimization.
+These indexes are usulally highly correlated (Chao et al., 2006; Krasnov et al., 2005) and we believe this procedure did not have profound effects on the neutral fit.
-  To calculate the Jaccard similarity index from the neutral model, We  simulated each individual in the metacommunity using the previously optimized parameters.
+  To calculate the Jaccard similarity index from the neutral model, we  simulated each individual in the metacommunity using the previously optimized parameters.
 We run an initial buffer of 30,000 generations.
 Then the model was run for additional 1000 generations 5,000 times, representing 5,000 simulations.
 The mean of all the 5,000 simulations was used to calculate the remain summary statistics (see below).
 The correlation between the probabilistic and the simulated model was 99.98% when comparing the Morisita-Horn index of pairwise similarity, so we believe the simulations run long enough to capture the final predictions of the neutral model.